bminnich3/APJavaHelloWorld/README.md

 # APJavaHelloWorld
-Hello World assignment for AP Java at Wyomissing Area HS
+hello world demo program used at the Wyomissing Area High School